-An excellent tool to facilitate glycemic control before, during and after physical activity are continuous glucose monitoring systems, used both in real time and for retrospective assessment of the effects of exercise and therapeutic interventions undertaken on glycemia.
+An excellent tool to facilitate glycemic control before, during and after physical activity are continuous glucose monitoring systems, used both in real time and for retrospective assessment of the effects of exercise and therapeutic interventions undertaken on glycaemia.

-Dedicated applications can also facilitate glycemia control before, during and after exercise; their selection should primarily follow indications and recommendations from leading diabetes societies.
+Dedicated applications can also facilitate glycaemia control before, during and after exercise; their selection should primarily follow indications and recommendations from leading diabetes societies.

 A simple yet effective recommendation is to limit uninterrupted sitting time, especially for adults with type 2 diabetes, aiming to avoid sitting for longer than 30 minutes continuously for glycemic benefits.
+3. Risks of physical activity in people with diabetes.